Supermodel (Måneskin song): Music and lyrics

 "Supermodel" is a pop rock song, that starts with a grunge intro, compared to Nirvana's "Smells Like Teen Spirit" (1991).
 Music critics noted that the track has a California sound to it, while Dominika Pawłowska from Eska Rock likened it to the sound of Red Hot Chili Peppers.
-Following the intro, Damiano starts singing with "sultry" vocals, backed-up by fast-paced rhythm, and Victoria De Angelis' "three-dimentional" bass, whilst the chorus has been described as "adrenaline-pumping" by Panorama's Gabriele Antonucci.
+Following the intro, Damiano starts singing with "sultry" vocals, backed-up by fast-paced rhythm, and Victoria De Angelis' "three-dimensional" bass, whilst the chorus has been described as "adrenaline-pumping" by Panorama's Gabriele Antonucci.
 Bria McNeal of Nylon opined that the track is "catchy"; while Jenesaispop's Paul Bacon noted that its "2000's-sounding guitars" are reminiscent of Maroon 5.
-Writing for Rockol, Claudio Cabona opined that "Supermodel" is a "mix beetween Ed Sheeran flow and Red Hot Chili Peppers guitar style".
+Writing for Rockol, Claudio Cabona opined that "Supermodel" is a "mix between Ed Sheeran flow and Red Hot Chili Peppers guitar style".

 The lyrics of "Supermodel" focus on the titular character.
 David describes this "'90s supermodel" as a girl with a religious background, which she gave up to pursue a more exciting lifestyle.
 Later in the first verse, he sings that she has a new friend―"a drag queen named The Virgin Mary".
 In the pre-chorus, the singer warns the listener that the character, "won't love [them] back", even if they develop feeling towards her.
 The chorus sees Damiano chanting "Hey, don't think about it, hey, just let it go / 'Cause her boyfriend is the rock n' roll / Savor every moment till she has to go / 'Cause her boyfriend is the rock n' roll".
 The second verse, talks about "Supermodel" life's dark side; that she works "around the clock", steals "your Basquiat", and she earns money through OnlyFans.